-Soterix Medical, Inc. announced the PainX™ treatment platform for Fibromyalgia and Migraine based on its proprietary transcranial Direct Current Stimulation (tDCS) technology.
-This announcement coincides with the receipt of CE Mark approval for the treatment of pain disorders.
-PainX™ tDCS treatment is available immediately in the EU.
+Soterix Medical, Inc. (SMI) announced today the PainX™ treatment platformin Canada for Fibromyalgia and Migraine based on its proprietary transcranial Direct Current Stimulation (tDCS) technology.
+This announcement coincides with the receipt of Health Canada approval for the treatment of pain disorders in adults.

-Soterix Medical PainX™ tDCS Therapy is a non-invasive, non-systemic device that delivers low-intensity direct current to a region of the cerebral cortex to either control perception of pain or modulate reaction to painful experiences.
-PainX™ tDCS is a highly-promising therapy for adults living with chronic pain without the systemic side effects commonly associated with oral pain medications.
-Moreover, it may present a valuable option for patients unresponsive to conventional treatment.
-The PainX™ therapy is the first tDCS system to incorporate control and safety features suitable for clinical deployment in the treatment of pain.
-PainX™ hardware is a battery-powered device that connects to a headgear that painlessly guides current to targeted brain regions during a short outpatient treatment session.
+Soterix Medical PainX™ tDCS Therapy is a non-invasive battery-powered device that delivers mild current to a region of the cerebral cortex to either modulate reaction to painful experiences or control pain perception.
+PainX™ tDCS is a highly-promising therapy without the systemic side effects commonly associated with oral pain medications.
+Furthermore, it may present a valuable option for patients unresponsive to conventional treatment.

-The CE mark decision is based on 14 positive studies spanning 8 years for conditions such as fibromyalgia, migraine, spinal cord injury, etc. In most cases, patients could experience rapid benefit.
+The Health Canada approval is based on 16 positive studies spanning 10 years for conditions such as Fibromyalgia, Migraine, Spinal Cord Injury, etc. In most cases, patients could experience rapid benefit.
 Some studies showed sustained benefit ranging from 3 to 12 weeks post-stimulation.
 The most common side effects were limited to itching and tingling with rare instances of headache.

 About Soterix Medical PainX™ Therapy